a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 This scam tends to happen at night more than during the day, but one thing is common: you or your partner are pretty drunk, and others are looking to take advantage of this!

 This is how the drunk bill scam works; say you’ve gone for a night out with friends, and you all begin ordering drinks.
-Before you know it, two drinks turn to seven, and everyone is quite tipsy!
+Before you know it, two drinks turn into seven, and everyone is quite tipsy!

 You’d like to leave, so you ask for the bill; the bill is significantly higher when it comes.
 The bar/nightclub has added additional costs to your bill for no reason.
 They’re looking to take advantage of drunk, unaware tourists.